bennettslin/yearlings_bobtail_app/refactorNotes.md

 AccessManager
 AppManager
-DomManager (Redo classes, rearrange so that SwitchManager is first?)
+RootManager (Redo classes, rearrange so that SwitchManager is first?)
 EventManager
 RoutingManager
 SwitchManager